 Tapering Off Remeron

 Tapering off Remeron requires more time and patience from the side of a patient.
 The entire process must be supervised by a medical specialist as well.
 With tapering, a specialist lowers the Remeron dose gradually.
-Supervised tapering appears to be a more practical approach than sudden stopping Remeron, as it is a less harsh way to stop taking the drug.
+Supervised tapering appears to be a more practical approach than suddenly stopping this drug, as it is a less harsh way to stop taking the drug.

 Although there is no statistical data regarding the comparison of the effectiveness of these two approaches, tapering off antidepressants is recommended by specialists.

 Stopping Remeron requires some time and strict discipline.
 Considering the nature of symptoms, patients may feel afflicted and disappointed.
-For that reason, one must receive a complex therapy and help from the professional who will aid in overcoming the withdrawal period.
-Moreover, if the symptoms are harsh or in case of drug misuse, patients should consider the professional help of drug rehab centers.
-These facilities offer various types of substance abuse prevention and treatment options to meet the individual needs of each patient.
+For that reason, one must receive complex therapy and help from the professional who will aid in overcoming the abstinence period.
+Moreover, if the symptoms are harsh or in case of drug misuse or addiction, patients should consider the professional help of a drug rehab center.
+A rehab center facility offers various types of substance abuse prevention and treatment options to meet the individual needs of each patient.